-Does Mars have a North Star? | EarthSky.org
+EarthSky | Is there a North Star for Mars?

 In general, the Earth as seen from Mars would somewhat mimic our view of Venus as seen from Earth.
 By that we mean that – like Venus in relationship to Earth – Earth in relationship to Mars is an inner planet.
 It orbits closer to the sun than Mars.
 Thus Earth as seen from Mars would be a morning or evening “star” – just as Venus is as seen from our world.

-And although both the Earth and moon would appear as stars to the unaided eye, observers on Mars with telescopes would sometimes see them as crescent worlds – just as we do Venus.
+And although both the Earth and moon would appear as stars to the unaided eye, observers on Mars with telescopes would sometimes see them as crescent worlds, just as we see Venus.

 So … no North Star for Mars.
 But Martian stargazers wouldn’t lack for things to see!

 Bottom line: Does planet Mars have a North Star akin to Earth’s North Star Polaris?
+No, there is not a Mars North Star.
+But Martian stargazers wouldn’t lack for things to see!